-21. Serbia does not yet have measures in place relating to appropriate use.
-It is recommended that Serbia take steps to have measures in place relating to appropriate use ahead of the first exchanges of information.
-It is however noted that Serbia will not be exchanging CbC reports in 2019.
+Kenya does not yet have measures in place relating to appropriate use.
+No changes were identified in respect of appropriate use.
+The recommendation in the 2017/2018 peer review for Kenya to take steps to have measures in place relating to appropriate use ahead of the first exchanges of information remains in place.
+It is however noted that Kenya will not be exchanging CbC reports in 2019.